silentorb/marloth-story-docs/workbench/twold/twold-mental-map.md

   * Personal circumstances are redefined
   * Previous responsibilities and concerns disappear
 * Foreboding returns and increases to the point of becoming tangible
-* The sense of transendence is heightened as the supernatual begins to steadily haunt the protagonist
+* The sense of transcendence is heightened as the supernatural begins to steadily haunt the protagonist
   * Follow the protagonist, suggesting that the protagonist is a mobile gateway for otherworldly horrors to enter this world
 * Growing desperation
 * Hypocrisy revealed and flaunted